jmigueprieto/baton/README.md

   "timeoutSeconds": 0
 }
 ```

-## Why Baton?
+## Type safety

-The idea behind Baton is to provide a language with constructs
-which feel more familiar to developers like IF statements and WHILE loops.

-JSON is a data language, defining and using control structures may be a bit tricky (SEE: https://www.instaclustr.com/blog/workflow-comparison-uber-cadence-vs-netflix-conductor/) Baton aims at improving
-the readability of the flow for devs.

-Another goal is to provide type safety when defining the workflow.
-But, keep in mind that
+Baton includes built-in (optional) type checking to ensure that your workflows are correct.
+For example, if you try to pass a String to a task that expects an Integer,
+Baton will raise an error.
+This helps to catch errors early,
+before they cause problems in your running workflow.

-when executing in Conductor these types won't be enforced.
+However, keep in mind that when executing in Conductor these types won't be enforced.
 Think of it as type-erasure.

+## Code generations

-Last but not least when defining workflows and tasks in Baton these definitions could be used to generate
+Last but not least when defining metadata (workflows and tasks) in Baton these definitions could be used to generate
 project templates in other languages like Java, Python, C#, etc. (WIP).
 These project templates will contain workers with the expected input and output.